itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/working-with-the-for-statement.md

 }
 ```

-You will learn more about break statement later in this course.
+You will learn more about break statement later in this book.
 For now, just
 remember it terminates a loop immediately.

 ## Evaluating Multiple Expressions During Initialization and Updation